80’s Now and Then Toys

 As a parent, you probably realize now that part of the reason Fuzzy-Felt was so popular was that parents loved it too.
 After all, it was an indoor toy that didn’t make any noise, didn’t create any mess, encouraged solo play and imagination, and was portable and could be played with anywhere: at home, in the car, at relatives’ homes.
 The perfect toy, really!

-Modern day magnetic Fuzzy-Felt
+Modern day Fuzzy-Felt

 2. Now & Then: Glow Art & Etch A Sketch